What this methodology covers

 This document explains how the Big Five Personality Snapshot produces its outputs from user inputs.
 It is intended for readers who want to evaluate the tool before trusting its results — researchers, clinicians considering the tool for educational use, journalists, and users who run the tool with skeptical attention.

-The methodology covers: which research the framework draws on, why we chose the BFI-10 specifically, the exact scoring algorithm with pseudocode, how normative percentiles are computed, and what reliability and validity evidence supports the instrument.
+The methodology covers: which research the framework draws on, why we use the public-domain IPIP, the exact scoring algorithm with pseudocode, how the reference-value bands are computed, and what reliability and validity evidence supports the instrument.
 It does not duplicate the substance content on the tool page, which explains how to use the assessment; this page explains how the assessment works.

 Big Five framework derivation